JonathanYiv/sample_app/README.md

 5. Integration tests can also check form submission behavior and catch regressions.

 6. We can configure our production application to use SSL for secure communications (by uncommenting a line in config/environments/production) and use Puma for high performance.

+### Chapter 8: Basic Login

+1. TDD is useful when debugging by reproducing the bug in a test.

+2. Sessions can persist state.

+3. We can change features such as links on the layouts based on login status.

+4. Integration tests can verify correct routes, database updates, and proper changes to the layout.